-Your next tip is to drink all the water.
+Next, keep yourself hydrated—with water.
 If you’re a social drinker who might’ve had a few libations this past weekend, then cheers!
-With water.
 Water helps flush your system naturally of any additional toxins that might be floating around, and will also help aid you in safely riding your body of anything lingering around in your digestive system.
 Sometimes, with alcohol, even one night of excessive drinking can dry out your skin, make it splotchy, or even cause acne buildup along your face.
 Keeping the water flowing will help reverse that.

 Thirdly, mind your workouts.
 If you know full well that you’ve acted up during Thanksgiving, keep it 100 with yourself – now’s probably not the time to start skipping workouts.
 Don’t let that post-holiday guilt get you down.
 If this is the only time of year that you can spend with Aunt Pookie, and you know that you had an extra slice of her crumb cake, don’t let the guilt from that cake have you sitting on your couch moping.
 You ate it, you enjoyed it, now go put your feet to the pavement!